SECONDARY NIC WITH 2016 NUC SKULL CANYON

 Adjusting Power Efficiency Policy (PL1/PL2 Levels) in BIOS

 Because I manipulated the default Cooling settings in BIOS, I decided to play it on the safe side and lower the CPU’s PL1/PL2 levels in BIOS.
 These settings can either be changed manually or they can be modified as a macro.
-I decided to use the macro pre-defined by Intel and simply changed the Processor Power Efficiency Policy on the Power tab in the 2016 NUC Skull Canyon’s BIOS to Lower Power.
+I decided to use the macro pre-defined by Intel and simply changed the Processor Power Efficiency Policy on the Power tab in the 2016 NUC Skull Canyon’s BIOS to Low Power Enabled.
 I believe this macro lowers the PL1/PL2 levels to 35Watt/45Watt.

 My reasoning behind this was that because I am using the 2016 NUC Skull Canyon NUC as an ESXi host, the ability of the CPU to burst to higher speeds at the expense of higher power consumption (and significantly higher CPU temperatures) is not as important to me as the quiet work environment.
 The VMs that I run on the NUC are for lab purposes only, and most of the time, the VMs sit idle.
 Even the occasional rises in CPU load by a few VMs at a time should not put enough demand on the CPU to burst above 2.6 GHz and get much hotter, causing the chassis fan to speed up.
 So, to keep the NUC cooler at lower fan RPMs, I decided to lower the L1/L2 values.